Giftbit/lightrail/README.md

 Developers are notified of system errors through [Sentry](https://sentry.io/organizations/giftbit/issues/).
 The `react-frontend` project can be a bit noisy but the backend projects rarely throw errors.

 For a picture of general system health see the DataDog dashboards.
-[Lightrail Left and](https://app.datadoghq.com/dashboard/qe9-ueb-qh3/lightrail-left) is focused on business metrics and [Lightrail Right](https://app.datadoghq.com/dashboard/w4b-e9j-3wy/lightrail-right) is focused on technical metrics.
+[Lightrail Left](https://app.datadoghq.com/dashboard/qe9-ueb-qh3/lightrail-left) is focused on business metrics and [Lightrail Right](https://app.datadoghq.com/dashboard/w4b-e9j-3wy/lightrail-right) is focused on technical metrics.

 ## Troubleshooting an Outage